drshahizan/HPDP/2425/assignment/A2/bdm/Transformer/big_data.md

 We apply the following five strategies to our dataset: <br>

 ### 📉 1.
 Load Less Data

-Load only required columns or filter relevant rows during read operation.
+Instead of loading the entire dataset, we only picked the columns or rows we needed.
+This is helpful when we don’t need all the data detail. <br><br>
+**Example**: We used the usecols argument in read_csv() to load only a few important columns.

 ### 📦 2.
 Use Chunking

-Process the data in small chunks using pandas.read_csv(chunksize=...).
+Since the dataset is very large, we didn’t load all at once.
+Instead, we read it in smaller parts with chunks.
+This prevents the system from crashing or running out of memory. <br><br>
+**Example**: We used chunksize=100000 to read 100,000 rows into chunk at a time using pandas.read_csv(chunksize=...).

 ### 🧮 3.
 Optimize Data Types
+Some columns take up more space than they need.
+So, We changed their data types to smaller or more efficient ones.
+This can helped reduce the memory used by the dataset. <br><br>
+**Example**: We converted strings with repeated values into category type, and used float32 instead of float64.
 Convert columns to appropriate types (e.g., category, float32) to reduce memory usage.

 ### 🔍 4.
 Sampling

-Apply random or stratified sampling to reduce the dataset size for fast prototyping.
+We are using random sampling to reduce the dataset size.
+So, We took a smaller random portion of the dataset to test our code quickly without waiting too long.
+This is great for trying things out before working with the full dataset.<br><br>
+**Example**: We used .sample(frac=0.1) to get 10% of the data, we used skip that help randomly select only a portion of the dataset and skip the rest when loading.

 ### ⚡ 5.
 Parallel Processing with Dask

 Use Dask DataFrame to read and process large files in parallel.

+## Task4 : Comparative Analysis